Nonparametric Analysis of Random Utility Models: Analysis of Population Level Problem

+We next exploit a well-known representation: Preference relations over $J$ budgets can be identified with directed graphs on $J$ labeled nodes by equating a directed link from node $i$ to node $j$ with revealed preference for $\mathcal{B}_i$ over $\mathcal{B}_j$.
+A preference relation fulfills SARP iff this graph is acyclic.
+This can be tested in quadratic time (in $J$) through a depth-first or breadth-first search.
+Alternatively, the Floyd-Warshall algorithm \cite{Floyd62} is theoretically slower but also computes rapidly in our application.
+Importantly, increasing $K$ does not directly increase the size of graphs checked in this step, though it allows for more intricate patterns of overlap between budgets and, therefore, potentially for richer revealed preference relations.

+If intersection patches are retained, then one must distinguish between weak and strict revealed preference, and the above procedure tests SARP as opposed to GARP.
+To test GARP, one could use Floyd-Warshall or a recent algorithm that achieves quadatic time \cite{TSS15}.

-\textbf{Collecting rationalizable vectors.}
+\subsubsection{Collecting rationalizable vectors.}

-This step is a bottleneck.
-We very briefly mention two approaches that we do not recommend.
-First, one could generate one candidate vector $a$ from each of the $ \prod\limits_{j=1}^{J}I_{j}$ conceivable choice patterns over patches and then check rationalizability of all of these columns.
-We implemented this approach for debugging purposes, but computational cost escalates rapidly.
-Similarly, we do not recommend to initially list all possible preference orderings over patches and then generate columns of $A$ from them.

-Our benchmark algorithm is based on representing all conceivable vectors $a$ as leaves (terminal nodes) of a rooted tree that is recursively constructed as follows: The root has $I_{1}$ children corresponding to elements of $\mathcal{B}_1 \cap \mathcal{Y}^*$.
-Each of these children has $I_2$ children that correspond to patches in $\mathcal{B}_2\cap \mathcal{Y}^*$, and so on for $J$ generations.
-The leaves of the tree correspond to complete vectors $a$ that specify to choose the leaf and all its ancestors from the respective budgets.
-Non-terminal nodes can be similarly identified with incomplete vectors.
+A total of $\prod_{j=1}^J I_J$ vectors $a$ could in principle be checked for rationalizability.
+Doing this by brute force rapidly becomes infeasible, including in our empirical application.
+However, these vectors can be usefully identified with the leaves (i.e. the terminal nodes) of a tree constructed as follows: (i) The root of the tree has no label and has $I_1$ children labelled $(x_{1|1},\dots,x_{I_1|1})$. (ii) Each child in turn has $I_2$ children labelled $(x_{1|2},\dots,x_{I_2|2})$, and so on for a total of $J$ generations beyond the root.
+Then there is a one-to-one mapping from leaves of the tree to conceivable vectors $a$, namely by identifying every leaf with the nonstochastic demand system that selects its ancestors.
+Furthermore, each non-terminal node of the tree can be identified with an incomplete $a$-vector that specifies choice only on the first $j<J$ budgets.
+The methods from Section \ref{sec:checkrat} can be used to check rationalizability of such incomplete vectors as well.

-The algorithm attempts a depth-first search of the tree.
-At each node, rationalizability of the corresponding vector is checked.
-If an inconsistency is detected, the node and its entire subtree are deleted.
-If the node is a leaf and no inconsistency is detected, then a new column of $A$ has been discovered.
-The algorithm terminates when each node has been either visited or deleted.
-It discovers each column of $A$ exactly once.
-Elimination of subtrees means that the vast majority of complete candidate vectors are never visited.
-Pseudocode for the algorithm is displayed in appendix B.
+Our suggested algorithm for computing $A$ is a depth-first search of this tree.
+Importantly, rationalizability of the implied (possibly incomplete) vector $a$ is checked at each node that is visited.
+If this check fails, the node \textit{and all its descendants} are abandoned.
+A column of $A$ is discovered whenever a terminal node has been reached without detecting a choice cycle.
+Pseudocode for the tree search algorithm is displayed in Appendix B.